Wikipedia: Satire

+In June 2024, nature.com published a fictional Wikipedia Talk page under the title "Plastic-eating fungus caused doomsday" by Emma Burnett.
+The Talk page concerned a fictional article describing the unintended consequences of the release of a plastic-eating fungus to clean up an oil spill.
+The article contained Talk page topics found on Wikipedia, like discussions of changes in the articles priority level.

 Publishing

-The most obvious economic effect of Wikipedia has been the death of commercial encyclopedias, especially printed versions like Encyclopædia Britannica, which were unable to compete with a product that is essentially free.
+The most obvious economic effect of Wikipedia has been the death of commercial encyclopedias, especially printed versions like Encyclopædia Britannica, which were unable to compete with a free alternative.
 Nicholas Carr's 2005 essay "The amorality of Web 2.0" criticizes websites with user-generated content (like Wikipedia) for possibly leading to professional (and, in his view, superior) content producers' going out of business, because "free trumps quality all the time".
 Carr wrote, "Implicit in the ecstatic visions of Web 2.0 is the hegemony of the amateur.
 I for one can't imagine anything more frightening."
 Others dispute the notion that Wikipedia, or similar efforts, will entirely displace traditional publications.
-Chris Anderson, the former editor-in-chief of Wired Magazine, wrote in Nature that the "wisdom of crowds" approach of Wikipedia will not displace top scientific journals with rigorous peer review processes.
+Chris Anderson, the former editor-in-chief of Wired, wrote in Nature that the "wisdom of crowds" approach of Wikipedia will not displace top scientific journals with rigorous peer review processes.

 Wikipedia's influence on the biography publishing business has been a concern for some.
 Book publishing data tracker Nielsen BookScan stated in 2013 that biography sales were dropping "far more sharply".
 Kathryn Hughes, professor of life writing at the University of East Anglia and author of two biographies wrote, "The worry is that, if you can get all that information from Wikipedia, what's left for biography?"